jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 ### JupyterHub/MyBinder

-JupyterCon is deploying a dedicated JupyterHub server that all participants will have access to.
+JupyterCon will have a dedicated JupyterHub server that all participants will have access to.
 In addition, we've developed integrations so that it will be possible for tutorial attendees to launch a JupyterHub session with the notebooks provided by the instructor, so they can interact with the computable content.

+In your outline, you can specify places in the course content where you want learners to find a "Launch Lab" button, which will launch a Jupyter session with your notebooks pre-loaded.
+You need to provide an environment definition in the repository, via a `requirements.txt` file.

 ### Chat server